brablc/lazysar/README.md

 # lazysar

-Visualize *sar/sysstats* data in multipane teminal with "zooming" possibility.
+Visualize *sar/sysstats* data in multipane terminal with "zooming" possibility and multiple host support.
 An alternative to kSar, sarplot.

 ## Installation